How To Prep Kids For A Stress Free Beach Session Day

 How do we handle wind and messy hair?

-We keep ties and clips on hand and choose more sheltered spots when needed.
+We recommend having small hair ties and clips on hand and we will choose more sheltered spots when needed.
 A loose braid or bun keeps the focus on faces and emotions.

 What should we pack that families often forget?